azomDev/PrivacyPin/README.md

 This repository will be temporarily inactive for the next few months as I dedicate my efforts to the development of a robust security protocol.
 I anticipate resuming activity sometime in the summer.
 However, I am very new to android developpement (I can't develop for ios) and things like secure storage and especially position updates is something I have a lot of trouble with.
 If anyone knows a thing or two, don't hesitate to chat with me about it :)

+Update: The protocol is at it's first draft.
+I am going to show it to a few people around me for basic corrections before having a first draft posted here on github.

 ## Key Features

 -   **User-Controlled Location Sharing**: Users have full control over who can view their location and when it is visible.